kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 is sent to the DictVectorizer, which

 - Converts all values into numeric form:
-- Categorical features (like "tag" or "starts_with_digit") are one-hot encoded.
+- Categorical features (like "tag" or "starts_with_digit") are one-hot (sometimes called one-shot) encoded.
+This transforms categorical variables into a format suitable for machine learning algorithms by converting them into binary vectors.
+For example, "tag" becomes:

+{% highlight json %}
+{
+    "tag=div": 1.0,
+    "tag=p": 0.0,
+    "tag=span": 0.0
+}
+{% endhighlight %}
 - Numeric fields are left as-is.

 Which for the above example produces: